 These pots were used in life to store, cook and serve food, and after death they were packed into the grave to supply the dead person in their next life.

-The Pre-dynastic pot (below) dates from between 5300 - 3000BC.

-The storage jar (on page 10) is a lot later in date, and is decorated with painted marks and bands.
+The Pre-dynastic pot (left) dates from between 5300 - 3000BC.
+The storage jar (right) is a lot later in date, and is decorated with painted marks and bands.